 Other sorts of firewalls and cyber security architectures are as shown below.
 These have diverse uses, which depend on your production processes and security policies.
 Four main types are:

 These act as a gateway between end-users who demand data and its source.
 Host devices connect to the proxy, and the proxy connects separately to the source.
 In reaction, source devices connect to the proxy, and the proxy connects separately to the host device.
 Before granting packets access, the proxy filters them to apply policies rules and mask the location of the recipient’s device, protecting the recipient’s network and device.

 A big downside of proxy-based firewalls is that the internal processes cause delays that can reduce communication performance.

-This type of firewalls traces the information about connections and make it unnecessary for the firewall to examine every packet.
-This reduces the delay significantly.
-By maintaining connections, these firewalls can forego inspecting inbound packets identified as responses to legitimate outbound connections already checked.
+This type of firewall traces the information about connections and make it unnecessary for the firewall to examine every packet, reducing the delay significantly.
+These firewalls can forego inspecting inbound packets identified as responses to legitimate outbound connections already checked.

 Web application firewalls

 These sit between web applications servers and the internet, defending them from HTML attacks such as SQL injection, cross-site scripting, and others.
 They can be cloud-based or on-premise (hardware-based), or they can be implemented into applications themselves.